twistingmercury/agentic_loop_runner/docs/requirements/01_requirements_v01.md

 - Consistent error messages, exact nonzero exit codes, and how to save statuses.

 These decisions must not introduce automatic retries, concurrent-run protection, or other withdrawn/out-of-scope features.
-Language selection stays with the user.
+The language is fixed by CON-003.

 ## Questions we've settled